Things to do in the city of Kraków (Cracow) with kids

 Cogiteon Science Center

 The museum map of Kraków was enriched in 2024 with a new science center called Cogiteon.
 It offers 400 rooms, 100 interactive exhibits, six laboratories and educational rooms, green areas of the park, and a roof garden.
-The science center has a dedicated playing area for children ages 3-6.
+The science center has a dedicated play area for children ages 3-6.

 Photo source: Małopolskie Centrum Nauki Cogiteon